Liz Strauss at Successful Blog

 I didn’t know you could type!
 Welcome to the blog!

-Milton the Moose said
+69. Milton the Moose says

 Thanks for the warm welcome.
 Steve taught me how to read and write and in return I drag his butt home in the evenings.
 I think it is a fair trade don’t you?

-70. May 23rd, 2006 at 7:49 pm
+May 23, 2006 at 7:49 PM

-Funny, but I might not have a problem with “steer users’ attention to a preferred service.”
+Funny, but I might not have a problem with “steer usersÒ҂¬Ò„’ attention to a preferred service.”
 That feels like it would require a professional action by a professional salesman who wouldn’t have to lie to achieve his purpose.
 Heck, I’ve done similar things thousands of times.
-Hopefully for the right reasons - to benefit the consumer and the company.
+Hopefully for the right reasons – to benefit the consumer and the company.

 I’d have to look deeper into “fiduciary duty to do it, given the regulatory environment.”
 That doesn’t feel right…

-71. May 23rd, 2006 at 7:50 pm
+May 23, 2006 at 7:50 PM

 Milton go home.
 Or better yet wait out by that oak tree.
 When you see me come staggering out you know its time to go home…

-72. May 23rd, 2006 at 7:51 pm
+May 23, 2006 at 7:51 PM

 So, who’s going to be in the next Technorati movie?

-73. May 23rd, 2006 at 7:52 pm
+May 23, 2006 at 7:52 PM

 Well, we’ll accomplish one thing tonight with Milton and Steve.
 Ought to be real easy to double the number of posts from last week.